Ajmer Monuments

 religious ceremony) in the early hours of morning at 4 A.M.

-Overhanging the principal eastern to the Shrine or Mausoleum,
+Overhanging the principal eastern to the Shrine or Muslim,

-there is a handsome porch known as Begami Daalaan which was
+there is a handsome porch known as Begami Daalaan (Aahta-e-Noor)

-built in 1643 AD by Princess Jahan Ara Begam, the favorite
+which was built in 1643 AD by Princess Jahan Ara Begam, the

 The walls and the beautiful marble pillars of the Begami

-the money donated by a Muslim merchant of Bombay.
-This beautiful
+in gold with the money donated by a Muslim merchant of Bombay.

-portico was used by the Begams or ladies of the Moghul harem
+This beautiful portico was used by the Begams or ladies of

 This hall is located at the eastern main entrance of the

-Holy tomb and was erected by princess Jahan Ara, the daughter
+Holy tomb and was erected by princess Jahan Ara (Daughter

 There are two simultaneous entrances

-to the Shrine through the Begami Daalaan.
-The doors of both
+to the Shrine through the Begami Daalaan (Aahta-e-Noor).
+The

-of them are mounted with heavy silver plate carved in ornamental
+doors of both of them are mounted with heavy silver plate

-(coverings made of velvet and silk) embroidered with pleasing
+velvet and silk) embroidered with pleasing gold and silver

 Over the tomb, there is a silver ‘chaparkhat’